Antichamber: Gameplay and plot

-Puzzle elements in various chambers involve manoeuvring themselves around the spaces, where level elements can change after passing certain points, or even based on which direction the player is facing when traversing the level.
+Puzzle elements in various chambers involve maneuvering themselves around the spaces, where level elements can change after passing certain points, or even based on which direction the player is facing when traversing the level.
 Laser beams are used as mechanisms to control various doors; these may either require the beams to be blocked or unblocked, and many doors require multiple beams to be in their proper state to open.
 Initially, the player can trigger these themself.
 Later, the player gains access to a series of colored "guns", each which helps the player access more of the space.
 Initially, the gun can pick up any number of small cubes, storing them, and then place them on surfaces; these can be used to block the aforementioned laser beams, or used as platforms for the player to get over obstacles.
 Other guns can be used to "grow" new blocks by placing blocks out in specific patterns, to direct a connected series of blocks towards an objective point, and to create en masse and fill an area with blocks; later guns retain the abilities of the earlier ones.
 Certain areas in the space are dead zones that remove any blocks stored in the gun or prevent blocks from moving through them.
 After most puzzles are signs with the aforementioned iconographs which can be activated to give a hint about the completed puzzle.
 At any point, the player can jump back to the first room, and use the map to navigate to other areas; this resets any progress made on specific puzzles though the player retains the guns they have obtained.